 Roof plans often change during the design stage, especially if clients make requests that change the footprint of their home.
-A roof plan may also change based on factors such as availability of materials or local building codes.
-A professional working on a residential roof plan should be prepared to make revisions and present new designs for contractors and clients.
+A roof plan may also change based on factors such as the availability of materials or local building codes.
+A roofing contractor working on a residential roof plan should be prepared to make revisions and present new designs for contractors and clients.

 What a Roof Plan Includes

-Depending on the complexity of the roof, a roof plan could include:
+Depending on the complexity of the roof, a roof framing plan could include: